getporter/porter/docs/content/build-image.md

 ```

 After the scaffolding is created, you may edit the _porter.yaml_ and modify the `tag: getporter/porter-hello:v0.1.0` element representing the bundle tag to include a Docker registry that you can push to.
-You may also uncomment and modify the `invocationImage: getporter/porter-hello:0.1.0` element representing the invocation image name to your liking.
-Note that the invocation image is not pushed during the `porter build` workflow.
+Note that the bundle is not pushed during the `porter build` workflow.

 Once you have modified the `porter.yaml`, you can run `porter build` to generate your first invocation image.
 Here we add the `--verbose` flag to see all of the output: